medusajs/medusa/docs/content/advanced/backend/subscribers/create-subscriber.md

 ## Implementation

-To create a subscriber, you’ll need to create a file in `src/subscribers` with the camel-case version of your subscriber’s name without the word `Subscriber`.

-Then, in the constructor of your subscriber, you should listen to events using `eventBusService.subscribe` , where `eventBusService` is a service injected into your subscriber’s constructor.
+After creating the file under `src/subscribers`, in the constructor of your subscriber, you should listen to events using `eventBusService.subscribe` , where `eventBusService` is a service injected into your subscriber’s constructor.

 The `eventBusService.subscribe` method receives the name of the event as a first parameter and as a second parameter a method in your subscriber that will handle this event.